Travel 9 minutes 09 October 2025

 The Colonnade Walkway

-A stay at Raffles Hotel Singapore doesn’t come cheap.
+As most are aware, a stay at Raffles Hotel, Singapore doesn’t come cheap.
 A night in its lead-in category — a Studio Suite King — will set you back approximately SG$1,000 so the question is: is it worth it?
 My thoughts are yes, it absolutely is.

 That’s not forgetting the 24-hour butler service that will cater to your every whim, some of the country’s best culinary offerings at your fingertips, and sweeping lawns flanked by centuries-old traveler’s palm trees.
 All that, combined with the hotel’s brand of discreet, intuitive service and plush room furnishings makes for a remarkable visit.

-As the saying goes, all great hotels are universes unto themselves, and Raffles Hotel Singapore is undoubtedly a great hotel.
+As the saying goes, all great hotels are universes unto themselves, and Raffles Hotel, Singapore is undoubtedly a great hotel.
 With that much to do and see within its walls, it is difficult to find the motivation to venture outside.
 If you absolutely must, a quick chat with your butler will set sightseeing plans in motion.
-Alternatively, you may opt for one of the hotel’s curated experiences — a four-hour shopping extravaganza with a personal stylist, or a local cultural experience which includes a private exhibition tour at the National Museum led by a curator.
+Alternatively, you may opt for one of the hotel’s curated experiences — a guided morning walk on the Rainforest Trail in the Singapore Botanical Gardens, a UNESCO World Heritage Site, or a visit to the local wet market with the hotel’s Chef de Cuisine.

 Travel